jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Acceptance**: formal, structured hand-off of the completed software system to the customer org; usually involves test, analysis and assessment activites
 - **Accreditation**: AKA Security Accreditation a formal declaration by a designated accrediting authority (DAA) that an information system is approved to operate at an acceptable level of risk, absed onthe implementation an approved set of technical, managerial, and procedural safeguards
 - **ACID Test**: data integrity provided by means of enforcing atomicity, consistency, isolation, and durability policies
-- **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info
+- **Aggregation**: ability to combine non-sensitive data from separate sources to create sensitive info; note that aggregation is a "security issue", where as inference is an attack (where an attacker can pull together peces of less sensitive info to derive info of greater sensitivity)
 - **Arbitrary code**: alternate set of instructions and data that an attacker attempts to trick a processor into executing
 - **Buffer overflow**: source code vulnerability allowing access to data locations outside of the storage space allocated to the buffer; can be triggered by attempting to input data larger than the size of the buffer
 - **Bypass attack**: attempt to bypass front-end controls of a database to access information
 - **Certification**: comprehensive technical security analysis of a system to ensure it meets all applicable security requirements
+- **CAB**: Change Advisory Board purpose is to review and approve/reject proposed code changes
 - **Citizen programmers**: organizational members who codify work-related knowledge, insights, and ideas into (varying degress of) usable software; the process and result is ad hoc, difficult to manage, and usually bereft of security considerations
 - **Code protection/logic hiding**: prevents one software unit from reading/altering the source/intermediate/executable code of another software unit
 - **Code resuse**: reuse of code, rather than re-invented code means units of software (procedures/objects) means higher productivity toward development requirements using correct, complete, safe code